oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 e) Display the change records to the console

-f) Disconnect from the database when the used enters CTRL-C
+f) Disconnect from the database when the user enters CTRL-C

 Either the level1 - level4 JDBC programs or ttIsql can be used to apply committed changes to the CUSTOMER table.